 Survey results contribute to the improvement in programs and services.
-The Professional Development's annual survey is used to assess current training.
-The results are reviewed by the committee during its annual retreat to support planning efforts for future workshops and training needs (2.61).
+The Professional Development Survey is used annually to assess current training.
+The results are reviewed by the Professional Development Committee during its annual retreat to support planning efforts for future workshops and training needs (2.24).
 Administrative Services' satisfaction survey is used to identify areas that need attention on the campus.
 This survey led to the elimination of faculty/staff-only parking lots in some areas.
 Surveys in CalWORKS led to refinement in the delivery of services.
 An external survey to determine whether or not to offer satellite courses at Chavez Middle School site was conducted.
-The Chavez survey is another example of using data to help in decision- making (2.62).
+The Chavez survey is another example of using data to help in decision making (2.62).